- 2 mins

 Keep a consistent bedtime routine

 Keep bedtime and the nighttime routine the same as much as possible.
 Due to it being light out later, kids may need more time to unwind in their beds before falling asleep.
 This is where books come in handy, followed by a Moshi Story.
-Not only is this what they need after a busy day, but they may actually start looking forward to bedtime!
+Not only is this what they need after a busy day, but they may actually start looking forward to bedtime.
+Check out some of our favorite summertime bedtime stories, tonight!

 Kromydas, T., Campbell, M., Chambers, S., Boon, M. H., Pearce, A., Wells, V., & Craig, P. (2022).
 The effect of school summer holidays on inequalities in children and young people’s mental health and cognitive ability in the UK using data from the millennium cohort study.
 BMC Public Health, 22(1), 154.